 You should also refer to the notes on ‘Conditional Offers – Notification of Examination Results’ and ‘Unconditional Offers’ in the section 'Your application - what next'.

 Please note that we do not defer places.
-If you are unable to accept the offer this year, you should re-apply for entry in September 2018.
+If you are unable to accept the offer this year, you should re-apply for entry for September 2019.

 Additional Documentation Required

 All candidates who have been offered a place on the course must also complete and return the following within two weeks of the date of their offer:

 - Access NI Enhanced Disclosure (complete the online application form for an Enhanced Disclosure Certificate and return the PIN Notification and ID Validation Form to the School of Social Sciences, Education and Social Work with cheque and ID documents) along with a signed copy of Consent to Share Disclosure Information with Third Party/ies;